-CASE 1: In base case mud was used in the roof which have conductance value 0.52 w/mk but in case 1 wool resin bonded was used as an insulating material for roof which have conductance value 0.021w/mk.
-1’’ thick layer of wool was used which is highly energy efficient material with low conductance value.
+CASE 1: In base case, mud was used in the roof which has the conductance value 0.52 w/mk.
+In case 1, wool resin bonded was used as an insulating material for roof which has the conductance value 0.021w/mk.
+1’’ thick layer of wool was used which is a very energy efficient material with a low conductance value.
 Modified properties of materials are given in table 3.

-CASE 2: In base case single glazed glass was used for the windows which have U-value 1.098 w/mk but in case 2, double glazed glass was used which have U-value 0.4244 w/mk.
+CASE 2: In base case, single glazed glass was used for windows which has the U-value 1.098 w/mk.
+In case 2, double glazed glass was used which has the U-value 0.4244 w/mk.
 Modified properties of materials are given in table 4.

-CASE 3: Walls are also critical part of building as 40% heat comes through walls into the building.
-In base case, 9’’ thick brick masonry wall was used which have U-value 0.324 w/mk but in case 3, double layer of 4.5’’ thick brick masonry wall with 1’’ air gap was used which have U-value 0.236 w/mk.
+CASE 3: Walls are also a critical part of the building.
+40% heat passes through walls into the building.
+In base case, 9’’ thick brick masonry wall was used which has the U-value 0.324 w/mk.
+In case 3, double layer of 4.5’’ thick brick masonry wall with 1’’ air gap was used which has the U-value 0.236 w/mk.
 Double glazed windows were used in this case.
 Modified properties of materials are given in table 5.

-CASE 4: This was the final case in which materials of roof, walls and windows are changed.
-In roof 1’’ thick layer of wool resin bonded was used which have conductance value of 0.021 w/mk, cavity wall was used which have U-value 0.236 w/mk, double glazed windows were used which have U-value 0.4244 w/mk.
+CASE 4: This was the final case in which materials of roof, walls and windows were changed.
+In roof, 1’’ thick layer of wool resin bonded was used which has the conductance value of 0.021 w/mk.
+Cavity wall was used which has the U-value 0.236 w/mk.
+Double glazed windows were used which has the U-value 0.4244 w/mk.
 Modified properties of materials are given in table 6.

 TABLE 2.
 INDOOR DESIGN CONDITIONS AS PER WEATHER FILE OF JAIPUR, INDIA (Same Climate as Multan), AUTODESK ECOTECT, 2011.